-The latest update of the iMovie 10, the iMovie 10.1.7, and Adobe Premiere Elements 15 are among the very best consumer-level editing programs currently available on the market, so we decided to compare them in order to provide you with the information you need to decide which software best serves your needs.
+The latest update of the iMovie 10 and Adobe Premiere Elements 15 are among the very best consumer-level editing programs currently available on the market, so we decided to compare them in order to provide you with the information you need to decide which software best serves your needs.

 iMovie vs Premiere Elements Comparison Review